smart-data-models/data-models/guidelines.md

 [Under review] Example:

 An entity may contain an attribute named `description`.
 The value of such attribute shall be expressed in American English.
-Additionally it might exist an attribute named `description_es` used to convey the value of such a `description` attribute in Spanish.
+Additionally, it might exist an attribute named `description_es` used to convey the value of such a `description` attribute in Spanish.